Thursday, February 10, 2011

-How to teach your greyhound to sit aka an lazy way to have your dog approximate a sit.
+How to teach your greyhound to sit aka an lazy way to have your dog approximate a sit all while sitting on your couch.

-Now I want to be upfront about this, if your thinking of competition with your dog such as obedience or rally this isn’t for you.
-Also there are other ways to teach a greyhound to sit, check out this one from Never say Never Greyhounds.
-Personally, I can’t ever seem to lure anything (good thing I’m not a professional dog trainer).
-However, if your thinking it would be sort of nice if my greyhound could “sit” and don’t really want to look at those other posts, then this post is for you!
+Now I want to be upfront about this, if you are thinking of doing competition with your dog something such as obedience, this isn’t for you.
+However, if you are thinking it would be sort of nice if my greyhound could “sit” and don’t really want to look at those other posts, then this post is for you!

 The end result isn’t all that pretty – but it will do.
 The directions below are fairly simple and require little work on your part and are well suited if you are not particular about what your sit looks like and or are not the best trainer (ie. me).